 Pritzker urges parents to avoid using excessive amounts of soap — and of course avoid bathing eczema-prone skin daily.
 She recommends using WaterWipes instead, "to remove any visible dirt instead of a full bath...
 The irony of eczema is that you do not want to over-wash it, but occasionally remove dirt and oils."

 And finally, "due to the drier air during the winter, kids with eczema or a propensity for dry skin should be using a cream-based moisturizer at least once a day," says board-certified dermatologist Ted Lain.
 "If the rash does not improve, I would highly recommend seeking care from a dermatologist.
 Treating these conditions in their mild to moderate stages is much easier than trying to control them when flaring badly."

 Electric heat can be very drying to indoor air, which can in turn cause itchy, dry skin and even a dry throat and nosebleeds.
 Shainhouse suggests using a humidifier in the bedroom through the night to add moisture to the air.
 If your child is prone to nosebleeds due to dryness, apply a thin layer of Vaseline or Aquaphor inside their nose before bedtime.

-Follow these tips, and your tot's skin won't suffer — even when the weather outside is, well, weather.
+Follow these winter skin care tips for kids, and your tot's skin won't suffer — even when the weather outside is, well, weather.
 Take that, winter.